Importance of Ghee in Ayurveda

 Heena matra- 2 tola- 24gms

 (a) Many of the Ayurvedic preparations are manufactured with herbal drugs which contain phytochemical principles.
 It helps in microbial growth.
 These may act as free radicals in the preparation.

 (b) Various factors like moisture, oxygen, carbon-di-oxide, light, trace elements, pressure, temperature etc also act as free radicals, which initiates the deterioration process.

-(c) Sometimes, the plastic containers attracts dust particles and it also act as free radical.
+(c) Sometimes, the plastic containers attract dust particles and it also acts as free radical.

 (d) Sometimes, the product may act with packing material.

 Avartana means repeating the process several times.This is done in order to potentiate the final product, to achieve the maximum result of the drug.
 When the process is repeated several times the dose can be reduced, for example, Ksheera bala 101- the dose given in practice is 8-10 drops, but whereas the dose of Ghrita according to Sharangadara is 1 pala, approximately 48-50ml internally.